sensu/sensu-docs/content/sensu-go/6.5/api/pipelines.md

 ### Example

-In the following example, an HTTP PATCH request is submitted to the `/pipelines/:pipeline` API endpoint to update the filters array for the ` ` pipeline, resulting in an HTTP `200 OK` response and the updated pipeline definition.
+In the following example, an HTTP PATCH request is submitted to the `/pipelines/:pipeline` API endpoint to update the mutator for `slack_pipeline`, resulting in an HTTP `200 OK` response and the updated pipeline definition.

 We support [JSON merge patches][4], so you must set the `Content-Type` header to `application/merge-patch+json` for PATCH requests.